jessp01/fully-static-ffmpeg-build/README.md

 In my case, I had to build FFmpeg this way because the resulting binaries had to run on both Ubuntu 12.04 and Ubuntu 16.04 and updating libstdc++ on the 12.04 instance was not feasible whereas the build process [due to several mandatory deps] required a g++ version that fully supports the c11 standard, which, the g++ provided in the official Ubuntu repos [version 4.6] did not.
 This is also why Ubuntu 12.04 is used as the base image.

-The same process should work on other Debian and Debian based distros.
+The same general process should work on other Debian and Debian based distros, though minor adjustments may be required.

 Depending on your distro of choice, you may not have to build some of these deps yourself [like Cmake and nasm] but rather, install the deb packages from the official repo.